 The other accrediting agency for SC public schools is the South Carolina Department of Education (SCDE), and a list of its accredited schools is available on the website http://ed.sc.gov/agency/programs-services/112/.
 This process is based largely on compliance with SC regulations, many of which charter schools are exempt from.
 For this reason, no charter school will appear on the list, yet the SCDE considers all charter schools to be accredited so long as its charter is valid and is not in revocation or non-renewal status.
 If parents have concerns regarding this status, they may contact the Office of Federal and State Accountability of the SCDE at 803-734-8118.
 As of March 2015, the following schools are in good standing with the SC Public Charter School District and are considered accredited by the SCDE:

 Regardless of accreditation status, all charter schools in South Carolina are public schools, and they are authorized to operate by a local district, the South Carolina Public Charter School District, or an Institute of Higher Education.
 Credits earned by students at a charter school must be accepted upon transfer to another public school.
 Charter high schools are authorized to award SC High School Diplomas, which will be recognized by colleges and universities.

 The South Carolina Public Charter School District does not discriminate on the basis of race, color, national origin, sex, disability, age, religion, or immigrant status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person have been designated to handle the nondiscrimination policies.
-For questions pertaining to Section 504 contact the Director of Federal Programs and School Safety, questions pertaining to Title IX contact the Director of New School Development at 3710 Landmark Drive, Suite 201, Columbia, SC 29204, 803/734-8322.
+For questions pertaining to Section 504 and Title IX, contact the Director of Federal Programs and School Safety, at 3710 Landmark Drive, Suite 201, Columbia, SC 29204, 803/734-8322.